A local about Venezuela

 VENEZUELA: LAND OF GRACE

-A first-hand message from our contact in Venezuela about the situation in Venezuela.
+Please, read , the first-hand messages from our friend (the writer of this article) in Venezuela about the terrible situation in Venezuela. #aidvenezuela

 Cultural information about Venezuela from a local